-IDEM identified two NPDES permit holders, the New Pekin WWTP (IN0021059) and the Palmyra WWTP (IN0039403) which were assigned a WLA to mitigate bacteria inputs (Table 5 of the Decision Document).
-Individual WLAs were developed as part of the TMDL development process for these two facilities.
-The Palmyra WWTP's WLA was based on the facility's design flow and the TMDL bacteria (E. coli WQS of 235 cfu/100 mL) target (Section 6.1 and Table 31 of the final TMDL document).
+IDEM identified eight NPDES permit holders which were assigned a WLA to mitigate bacteria inputs (Table 6 of the Decision Document).
+Individual WLAs were developed as part of the TMDL development process for these facilities.
+WWTP's WLAs were based on each facility's design flow and the TMDL bacteria (E. coli WQS of 235 cfu/100 mL) target (Section 6.1 of the final TMDL document).